glue-viz/glue/doc/custom_subsets.rst

 custom subsets that would be cumbersome to define manually.
 We will be using the W5 Point Source catalog from the :ref:`tutorial <getting_started>`.

-.. note:: The terminal window requires that you have IPython > v0.12 on your system

 We are using the example data for this tutorial.
 We also define a few subsets to play with.
 Our setup looks like this.